 The submitted studies are suitable to support the claim "knocks down and kills individuals of the black garden ant (Lasius niger)".
 The claim "nest kill" is also supported outdoor for sprinkling application 2 weeks after the treatment and for pouring after 3 weeks.
-As the product does not contain any preservative and studies with an aged product have not been submitted, only a shelf life of one year is supported.
+The product does not contain any preservative but studies with a- 3 years aged product have been submitted and supported a shelf life of 3 years.

-3.5.2 Organisms to be controlled and products, organisms or objects to be protected
+2.5.2 Organisms to be controlled and products, organisms or objects to be protected